ebcoop/rulesandpolicies/Rules.md

 #### 71  Non-profit nature of the co-operative

 1. Notwithstanding any other provision of these rules, the assets and income of the co-operative shall be applied solely to further its purpose as set out in rule 3 (2) and no portion shall be distributed directly or indirectly to the members of the co-operative except as genuine compensation for services rendered or expenses incurred on behalf of the co-operative
+title: Rules of The Electric Boogaloo Co-operative Ltd.